 - 1 tsp vanilla extract

 - Warm up your griddle, iron skillet or frying pan at a medium heat

 - In a blender, combine egg, sugar, milk, sour cream, 2 Tbsp melted butter and vanilla extract.
 Blend until smooth.

 - Add wet ingredients into dry ingredients and whisk together until no large clumps are there.
 Let batter sit for 20 minutes or refrigerate over night

-- Using a ladle pour about 1/4 - 1/3 cup of pancake batter onto the pan.
+- Using a scoop pour about 1/4 – 1/3 cup of pancake batter onto the pan.

-- Cook each side of the pancake for about 1 to 2 minutes, flipping when the edges start to brown and cake begins to bubble
+- Cook each side of the pancake for about 1 to 2 minutes, flipping when the edges start to look dry and bubbles form and pop on surface.

 - Remove from heat and stack high, top with a pad of butter and drizzle with lots of maple syrup!